Monica-Duarte11/Shark-attacks-analysis/README.md

 For this, we have used python as programming language and Power BI as the tool for the final visualizations, applying data cleaning, wrangling and analysis techniques with pandas, matplotlib and  regex libraries.

+# Index

+💻 The `project 21_05_teenagers.ipynb` file contains the code for cleaning and analyzing the database.

+📚 In the file `src.py` can be found the functions used for the cleaning of the data set.

+👩‍🏫 In `Shark attacks.pdf` you can see the presentation made for the pitch of the project.

 # Hypothesis

 For data cleaning and analysis, we looked for a hypothesis that could be demonstrated and validated through the available data.